petermsiegel/f-string-apl/∆F/README.md

 2. Note your current directory.
 3. Copy the file  **∆F.dyalog** and directory **∆F** (which contains several files) into the current working directory, ensuring they are peers.
-1. Ensure your current directory remains as before.
+1. Confirm that your current directory remains as before.
 2. Then, from your Dyalog session (typically `#` or `⎕SE`), enter:<br>
   `]←load ∆F [-target=`<code>**_anyNs_**]</code>
    1. Each time it is called, the `]load` will create function **∆F** and namespace **⍙Fapl** in the target namespace.